-Planning a Duke of Edinburgh (DofE) expedition?
-These DofE food ideas will help you prepare meals and snacks for your expedition phase.
+These expedition food ideas will help you prepare meals and snacks for your expedition.
 Where possible I’ve added links to show you examples of the sorts of foods you can buy easily from the supermarket or from outdoor stores.

-You should never underestimate the importance of food on your DofE expedition.
-Eating well will keep your energy levels up and will give you the energy needed to get through long days on your feet.
-A simple snack can give you a boost when needed and keep up morale.
+You should never underestimate the importance of food on your expedition.
+Eating well will keep your reserves up and will give you the energy needed to get through long days on the move.

 Important tips when choosing your food

-When deciding what Duke of Edinburg expedition food to take on your expedition, keep in mind the following tips:
+When deciding what expedition food to take on your adventure, keep in mind the following tips:

 - You want to try and pack as much energy into your food with the least amount of weight.
 Heavy foods will give your bag unnecessary weight so liquid foods and cans are not good.